How companies can effectively engage employees

 Engagement levels are also affected by the working environment.
 Engagement levels are higher where employees have a sense of teamwork, they perceive that they have support from others in accomplishing their job, and they can safely express themselves.
 Employees who have the confidence that the management would take into consideration their opinion while making decisions on workplace issues that affect them; will have a positive perception of the management.
 The belief that managers are interested in the well-being and career growth of their team members acts as an important motivator for employees and increases their engagement.
 Individual-level feedback can booth both engagement and performance.

 The employee efforts and engagement and the rewards should be positively correlated.
 The reciprocation of efforts should include opportunities for development and promotion so employees can see their future trajectory within their organization.

 It is very important for managers to show appreciation for the engaged employees, and find ways to engage other employees.
-At the same time, it is also crucial for business managers to understand that many times disengaged employees have strong motives behind their behaviors and there are some employees whose buy in is difficult to come by.
+At the same time, it is also crucial for business managers to understand that many times disengaged employees have strong motives behind their behaviours and there are some employees whose buy-in is difficult to come by.